haewhybabs/majestykTest/README.md

 ## Installation

+### Note Authentication is required for github token, just add your personal access token to the env as stated in env_example as GITHUB_TOKEN
 First remember to set up your env with the basic database creation

 follow the following commands to get it started: